isomerpages/moe-punggolgreenpri/_our-partners-in-education/School Canteen Advertisement.md

 **Note to successful applicants:**

-* Successful applicant and stall assistant(s) must possess the WSQ Basic Food Hygiene Certificate.
+* Successful applicant and stall assistant(s)/ employee(s) operating the stall must attend and pass the Food Safety Course Level 1 conducted by SkillsFuture Singapore approved training providers.

-* Possess catering experience or experience operating in a school environment.

-* Successful applicant is required to apply for a food stall license from Singapore Food Agency (SFA).
+* Successful applicant is required to apply for a food stall license from Singapore Food Agency (SFA) to operate the stall.

-* Shortlisted applicants will be notified for an interview and will be required to provide food sampling for the School Canteen Selection Committee at the applicant's own expense.
+<i>Shortlisted applicants will be notified for an interview and will be required to provide food sampling for the School Canteen Selection Committee at the applicant’s own expense.</i>